Flix (programming language): Polymorphic effects

 The Flix type and effect system separates pure and impure expressions.
 A pure expression is guaranteed to be referentially transparent.
 A pure function always returns the same value when given the same argument(s) and cannot have any (observable) side-effects.

-For example, the following expression is of type Int and is Pure:
+For example, the following expression is of type Int32 and has the empty effect set {}, i.e. it is pure: